 Wildlife Observation PoC A Complete Success

 Passionate hunter and Microsoft employee Christian Heidl had an idea: Would an artificial intelligence be able to observe and recognize individuals of wild animals?
-The AI findings should subsequently be used not only to prepare the hunting schedule and forecast the possible damage to new plantations but also to analyze pandemic anomalies.
+If this works, the AI findings could not only be used to draw up the shooting plan and predict the possible browsing of new plantations, but also to analyze pandemic anomalies.
 So he turned to the AI team at Arineo GmbH.
 At that time, the team led by Dr. Gerhard Heinzerling and Dimas Wiese was busy developing a smart city traffic census for the city of Göttingen.
 They found that the two projects complement each other well.
-Also, both would be based on image augmentation and segmentation.
+After all, both would be based on image augmentation and segmentation.

 So the task for the government-funded AI researchers was to program an artificial intelligence that recognizes and correctly classifies deer in images from different cameras.
 The aim was to record the migratory behavior of the animals, evaluate it, and use it.
 They set to work, collected images of deer and trained their algorithms.
 The result: As part of a feasibility study, the team was able to prove that animal observation with AI algorithms is not only possible but more importantly, accurate enough for scientific purposes.